-The Bonds are being issued pursuant to the provisions of Section 53A of Chapter 29 of the Massachusetts General Laws for the purpose of refunding the bonds set forth in Appendix B (the "Refunded Bonds") and to pay certain costs of issuance.
-The net proceeds of the Bonds will be applied as described in the following paragraph.
+The Refunding Bonds are being issued pursuant to the provisions of Section 53A of Chapter 29 of the Massachusetts General Laws for the purpose of refunding the bonds set forth in Appendix B (the "Refunded Bonds").
+The net proceeds of the Refunding Bonds will be applied as described in the following paragraph.
+The net proceeds of the New Money Bonds will be applied as described below under "Application of Proceeds".

-The Commonwealth, upon the delivery of the Bonds, will enter into a refunding escrow agreement (the "Escrow Agreement") with The Bank of New York Trust Company, N.A., as escrow agent (the "Escrow Agent") for the Refunded Bonds.
-The Escrow Agreement will provide for the deposit of the net proceeds of the Bonds with the Escrow Agent, to be applied immediately upon receipt to purchase non-callable direct obligations of, or obligations the payment of the principal of and interest on which are unconditionally guaranteed by, the United States of America, obligations of certain federal agencies specified in Section 49 of Chapter 29 of the Massachusetts General Laws or of any agency or corporation which has been created pursuant to an act of Congress of the United States as an agency or instrumentality of the United States of America, bank time deposits or certificates of deposit that are secured by such obligations, repurchase agreements with banks in respect of any such obligations or advance-refunded or defeased bonds that are secured by such obligations

-(the "Escrow Obligations") and to funding, if needed, a cash deposit in such account.
+The Commonwealth, upon the delivery of the Refunding Bonds, will enter into a refunding escrow agreement (the "Escrow Agreement") with an escrow agent (the "Escrow Agent") to be selected for the Refunded Bonds.
+The Escrow Agreement will provide for the deposit of the net proceeds of the Refunding Bonds with the Escrow Agent, to be applied immediately upon receipt to purchase non-callable direct obligations of, or obligations the payment of the principal of and interest on which are unconditionally guaranteed by, the United States of America, obligations of certain federal agencies specified in Section 49 of Chapter 29 of the Massachusetts General Laws or of any agency or corporation which has been created pursuant to an act of Congress of the United States as an agency or instrumentality of the United States of America, bank time deposits or certificates of deposit that are secured by such obligations, repurchase agreements with banks in respect of any such obligations or advance-refunded or defeased bonds that are secured by such obligations (the "Escrow Obligations") and to funding, if needed, a cash deposit in such account.
 The Escrow Agreement will require that maturing principal of and interest on the Escrow Obligations held under such Escrow Agreement, plus any initial cash deposit, be held in trust in such account and paid to the Commonwealth solely for the payment of the principal of and redemption premium, if any, and interest on the Refunded Bonds subject to such Escrow Agreement.
 According to the report described in "VERIFICATION OF MATHEMATICAL COMPUTATIONS," the Escrow Obligations held under the Escrow Agreement will mature at such times and earn interest in such amounts that, together with any initial cash deposit, will produce sufficient monies to make such payments on the Refunded Bonds subject to such Escrow Agreement to and including their respective maturity or redemption dates, each as set forth in Appendix B.